informatics-isi-edu/facebase-docs/docs/_docs/using/user-key-concepts.md

 This method guides your search through **structured data** by their classification  or characteristics.

-Biomedical research involves experiments on a group of *model organisms* (mice, zebrafish, etc) with particular age stage or stages, there's at least one anatomical region of interest, and there are different assays (RNA-Seq, microCT, etc).
-These are the different categories or "facets" of the data.
+Biomedical research involves experiments on a group of *model organisms* (mice, zebrafish, etc) with particular *age stages*, there's at least one *anatomical region of interest*, and there are different *assays* (RNA-Seq, microCT, etc).
+These are examples of the different categories or "facets" of the data.

 FaceBase provides guided search based on these facets.